Directed Temporal Tree Realization for Periodic Public Transport: Easy and Hard Cases: Hardness Results

 \begin{restatable}{lem}{evencomb} There is a gadget $G_i$ that even with the limitation $D_{u,v}\geq \hat{d}(u,v)+k$ enforces $\lambda(e_1,e_2)=\lambda(e_2,e_1)$ for some pair of vertices $(e_1,e_2)$ as long as $\Delta \geq k +3 \land k\geq 1$ and period~$\Delta$ is even. \end{restatable}

 The gadget is shown in \cref{fig:GadgetGkw}.
-We show that there can be no waiting time in the first subgadget, since the remaining subgadgets and paths already enforce waiting~$k$ times in total.
+We show that there cannot be any waiting time in the first subgadget, since the remaining subgadgets and paths already enforce a total waiting time of~$k$ by investigating again the increase in maximum waiting time on the main path to and from some vertex $i$.

 \begin{proof} For even $\Delta$ the same gadget as in \cref{thm:GadgetKu} does not enforce $\lambda(0,\overline{0})=\lambda(\overline{0},0)$.
 In fact, starting with $\lambda(0,\overline{0})=\lambda(\overline{0},0)$ requires more waiting than starting with $\lambda(0,\overline{0})\neq\lambda(\overline{0},0)$ as can be seen in \cref{fig:GadgetGw}.
 The comparison of both solutions favors a labeling that does not meet our requirements.
 For this reason the following construction uses a more complex gadget as sketched in \cref{fig:GadgetGkw}.
 We show the result for $k=\Delta-3$.
 This inherits to all smaller $k$ since the limitation for those is weaker and thus complements to \cref{thm:Always} for even $\Delta$.